A West Nile virus nonlocal model with free boundaries and seasonal succession: Introduction

-The rest of our paper is organized as follows: in Section 2, we introduce the associated eigenvalue problem and study related properties, the detailed calculation process of principal eigenvalue in a bounded domain is given.
-A fixed boundary problem with seasonal succession and the corresponding preliminaries are presented in Section 3, while these results pave the way for proving the above main results in Section 4, where we first introduce seasonal succession into the nonlocal model with free boundary.
-The ideas here are mainly from \cite{Du2020, PZ2013}, but considerable variations are needed as our principal problem here does not satisfy several conditions required in \cite{B2017}, which is different from the problem in \cite{Du2020}.
-Section 4 is devoted to the proof of Theorems 1.2, 1.3 and 1.4, which makes frequent use of the results in Sections 2 and 3, together with several new techniques.
-Some ecological explanations of our theoretical are given in last section.
+The rest of the paper is organized as follows: In Section 2, we introduce the associated eigenvalue problem and present the detailed analysis of principal eigenvalue in a bounded domain.
+A fixed boundary problem with seasonal succession and the corresponding preliminaries are addressed in Section 3.
+These results pave the way for proving the main results in Section 4.
+While some of the ideas are adopted from \cite{Du2020, PZ2013}, considerable variations are needed as our principal problem here does not satisfy some conditions required in \cite{B2017}, which is different from the problem in \cite{Du2020}.
+Section 4 is devoted to the proofs of Theorems \ref{thm1.2}, \ref{thm1.3} and \ref{thm1.4}.
+Some ecological explanations of our theoretical results are given in the last section.